-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Services and care provided, as identified and authorized on Form H1700-1, Individual Service Plan — SPW (Pg.
+Services and care provided, as identified and authorized on Form H1700-1, Individual Service Plan (Pg.
 1), must assist the member to attain or maintain the highest practicable physical, mental and psychosocial well-being.

-Services provided are tailored to meet the member's goals and needs based upon his/her medical condition, mental and functional limitations, ability to self-manage, and availability of family and other support.
+Services provided are tailored to meet the member's goals and needs based upon her or his medical condition, mental and functional limitations, ability to self-manage and availability of family and other support.

 The managed care organization (MCO) must assure the member's informed choice and convenience are incorporated into the planning and provision of the member's care by involved professionals.
-Members must be encouraged and allowed to play an active role in determining their ongoing plan of care.
+The service planning process must be person-centered and the individual service plan (ISP) must reflect the member’s goals, needs, strengths and preferences with regard to the manner of delivery of STAR+PLUS Home and Community Based Services (HCBS) program services.
+Members must be encouraged and allowed to play an active role in determining their ongoing plan of care (POC).

 MCOs must recognize and support the member's right to a dignified existence, privacy and self-determination.